Srilalith21/Spam_Bot/README.md

 # Spam_Bot
-This is automatic message sender created by java
+This is automatic message sender

 -----How To Use----
 import this file in laptop or pc